-Question Answer Other Changes For post-filing purpose, Non-Prior Approval Change(s) are required to be shown as mark-up in the revised Hong Kong offering documents filed to the SFC though annotation is not required.
-Applicants must set out the relevant section number / heading of these changes in the relevant filing forms in a clear and succinct manner to facilitate the SFC to conduct post-vetting.
-6. What steps should the management firm of a Recognised Mainland Fund take when there is a pricing error?
-The management firm should generally follow the relevant laws and regulations in the Mainland if an error occurred in the pricing of units/shares.
-If notification to the CSRC and Mainland investors is required as a result of the pricing error, the SFC and Hong Kong investors should be notified at the same time.
-7. When is a financial report required to be given to Hong Kong investors?
+Question Answer error, the SFC and Hong Kong investors should be notified at the same time.
+When is a financial report required to be given to Hong Kong investors?
 Applying the principle of fair and same treatment to investors in the Mainland and Hong Kong, financial reports (including quarterly reports, half-yearly reports, annual reports, annual report summary and half-yearly report summary of Recognised Mainland Funds (基金年度報告摘要/基金半年度報告摘要)) that are required to be made available to Mainland investors pursuant to Mainland laws and regulations should be made available to Hong Kong investors at the same time.
-Any financial reports that are filed with the CSRC should also be filed with the SFC at the same time (HK Financial Report Filing Requirement).
+Any financial reports that are filed with the CSRC4 should also be filed with the SFC at the same time (HK Financial Report Filing Requirement).
 The management firm should ensure that financial reports to Hong Kong investors comply with the applicable disclosure requirements set out in paragraph 30 of the Circular, the authorization condition regarding name annotation (if applicable) and related guidance as may be issued by the SFC from time to time (HK Financial Report Disclosure Requirements).
-For the avoidance of doubt, annual report summary and half-yearly report summary of a Recognised Mainland Fund are only required to comply with the disclosure requirements in the authorization condition regarding
+For the avoidance of doubt, annual report summary and half-yearly report summary of a Recognised Mainland Fund are only required to comply with the disclosure requirements in the authorization condition regarding name annotation (if applicable) and paragraph 30(b) of the Circular.
+For details about how the requirements in paragraph 30 of the Circular apply to quarterly reports, half-yearly reports and annual reports of Recognised Mainland Funds, please refer to FAQ C9 on Mainland-Hong Kong Mutual Recognition of Funds.
+Where the Recognised Mainland Fund has not been offered in Hong Kong, or where there are no Hong Kong investors in the Recognised Mainland Fund, the HK Financial Report Disclosure and HK Financial Report Filing Requirements do not generally apply to financial reports issued after the date of SFC authorization.
+When is a financial report required to be